masc-ucsc/docs/docs/pyrope/07-typesystem.md

 effectively "packs" the encoding.

-## union
+## union/variant

-Union shares syntax with enums with types declaration, but the usage and functionality is quite different.
-Enums do not allow to update values and unions are tuples with multiple labels sharing a single storage location.
-Since the `union` holds values, it can be used to explicitly convert between field types.
+Union/variant share syntax with enums with types declaration, but the usage and functionality is quite different.
+Enums do not allow to update values and unions/variant are tuples with multiple labels sharing a single storage location.
+The difference between `union` and `variant` is that union can be used for a typecast to convert between values, the variant is the same but it does not allow bit convertion.
+It tracks the type from the assignment, and an error is generated if the incorrect type is accesed.

 ```
-let e_type = :enum(str:String = "hello",num=22)
+let e_type:enum  = (str:String = "hello",num=22)
-let u_type = :union(str:String, num:int)         // No default value in union
+let u_type:union = [str:String, num:int]         // No default value in union

 var uu:u_type = (str="hello2")
 assert uu.str == "hello2"